DavidValeri/bb-streamer/README.md

 Configure BB Streamer Publisher to publish the stream to Frigate's go2rtc instance using a URL such as `rtsp://<RTSP_USER>:<RTSP_PASS>@<FRIGATE_HOST>:8554/Bird_Buddy_4`.
 You can use the IP or domain name for your host if you run Frigate and BB Streamer on different hosts or you can use the Frigate container name if you are running BB Streamer and Frigate containers on the same host.

 If you want to play around with generative AI general purpose models, here is an example configuration that has been used with Google's gemini-2.0-flash model.
 Replace `<CITY>` and `<STATE>` with your location.
+This example by no means replaces a specialized species classification model, but it does demonstrate some ideas such as using AI to help cull out lower quality pictures and attempting to capture age and sex information.

 ```
 genai: